695 - Albert Okura

 And they revamped McDonald's.

-And it came back as a self-service drive-in, no car hops, cut out the labor,
+And it came back as a self-service drive-in, no car hops, cut out the labor.

-and they had a radically new way of preparing food with the division of labor, like a factory assembly line.
+And they had a radically new way of preparing the food with the division of labor, like a factory assembly line.
+Now employees only need to be trained to do one task.

 Skilled and expensive short-order cooks no longer needed.